-(Editor’s note: This post listing the first live events announced for 2021 will be updated as we move into spring.
-Always double-check to make certain events are actually going to happen.)
+(Editor’s note: This post listing the first live events announced for 2021 will be updated as we move into summer.
+Always double-check to make events are actually going to happen.)

 We were all so spoiled.

-Then, in March 2021, COVID-19 and the global pandemic stopped us from even seeing our friends, much partying with new ones.
+Then, in March 2020, COVID-19 and the global pandemic stopped us from even seeing our friends, much less partying with new ones.
 We listed virtual events, but even those seem to have declined as people need a little of that human touch.

 Finally, with millions of doses of multiple coronavirus vaccines poised to be distributed during the next weeks and months, we can at least start thinking about restarting real fun with real humans.
 We think this will happen sooner rather than later because EDM festivals and all giant music events provide big economic boosts, generating hundreds of millions of euros from Portugal to Poland.

 In fact, the Netherlands (shocker, right?), that small country that has produced pretty much every EDM DJ worth talking about including Afrojack, Hardwell, Tiësto, Martin Garrix and Armin van Buuren, is working on a series of safe live events this year that allow in only people who can prove they’ve been vaccinated, or can show a recent COVID-19 negative test.

 To get here, Dutch government officials and Fieldlab Events, experimented with pilot events on the way to full-capacity events.

 On 18 March, the Dutch government announced that big events can restart effective 1 July.
 And to sweeten the pot, they created a 300 million euro fund to cover up to 80 percent of costs if they can’t get everyone vaccinated and organizers have to cancel.